burlachenkok/exploring-python3/python3-note.md

 ## All Class Methods are Virtual in Terms of C++

-Without loss of generality, we can assume that in Python all methods of all classes are `virtual`.
+Without loss of generality, we can assume that in Python, all methods of all classes are `virtual`.

 But actually, there are no virtual methods, virtual keywords, and virtual tables in Python at all.
-In fact, in Python methods are *attributes* that are bound dynamically at runtime and function invocation happens dynamically according to all tutorials at least before Python 3.11.
+In fact, in Python, methods are *attributes* that are bound dynamically at runtime, and function invocation happens dynamically according to all tutorials, at least before Python 3.11.

-In very specific circumstances you can even manually remove, get, and set attributes:
+In very specific circumstances, you can even manually remove, get, and set attributes:

 * [delattr()](https://docs.python.org/3/library/functions.html?highlight=getattr#delattr) - remove an attribute